 Kesher Pittsburgh’s COVID-19 Policies and Guidelines

-When feasible, we will make a Zoom option available, including during our monthly Kabbalat Shabbat gatherings.
+When feasible, we will make a Zoom option available, which will be noted on registration pages.

 We know that different people have different needs and different levels of risk tolerance, and that our communal decisions may not be right for your family.
 We will update these guidelines as necessary.